bob83/WebAppTest_01/README.md

 ## To do
-add cli capability to change URL for api tool (easy) add default cli data to tool
+add cli capability to change URL for api tool (easy) iterate tru data to create x number of different requests.
+Where X is a cmd line agr for number if iterations add default cli data to tool
 Fix to indent children in post add docopt or other CLI data validation tool